udodinho/KIP7-review/README.md

 }
 ```

 These functions safely mints tokens, making sure that the recipient can handle KIP7 tokens if it's a contract, reducing the risk of tokens being lost in non compliant contracts.
+The safeMint functions are both internal functions.
+The safeMint calls the internal mint functions which accepts two(2) arguements, the address account and the amount to mint.

 ##### 2.11 _mint():